 SCSA face-to-face training

-As before, the offer includes a suite of core safeguarding courses, that are mandatory for safeguarding leads across the Surrey partnership, as well as specialist courses that target individual practitioner groups or explore specific themes in depth.
+The SCSA, in line with government guidance, has currently ceased all classroom-based events.
+However, when face to face learning is permitted again our offer will resume.
+As before, the offer includes a suite of core safeguarding courses that are mandatory for safeguarding leads across the Surrey partnership, as well as specialist courses that target individual practitioner groups or explore specific themes in depth.

 Our core safeguarding offer consists of